BIGJRA/BIGJRA.github.io/rejuv.md

 | **Heliolisk**            | 5        | **Nidoqueen**      | 1        |
 | **Budew (Aevian)**       | 2        |                    |          |

-Make sure somewhere in the desert you catch Aevian Budew for Zumi’s quest.
+Make sure somewhere in the desert you catch Aevian Budew for Zumi's quest.
 Interact with **Mandibuzz** flying around for a battle.
 There are also **Alolan Exeggutor** in various spots in the desert.

 Zorrialyn is like a big loop - I will explore it clockwise, so before heading west, head to the south from the Voidal Chasm.
-Along this path with the itemfinder you’ll find 2 *Red Shards, 2 Max Repels, Yellow Shard, Synthetic Seed.* Don’t head into the southern exits quite yet though.
+Along this path with the itemfinder you'll find 2 *Red Shards, 2 Max Repels, Yellow Shard, Synthetic Seed.* Don't head into the southern exits quite yet though.
 Hidden as you go to the west from here, there is a hidden *Revival Herb* and *Leaf Stone.* Grab the *Max Ether* here.

-We can’t do anything yet in the Alamissa Urben yet.
-Don’t go to the south entrance or else you’ll lose some money!
+We can't do anything yet in the Alamissa Urben yet.
+Don't go to the south entrance or else you'll lose some money!
 Further west hidden is a *Mental Herb, Max Repel, Max Ether, Yellow Shard.* There is also a *Mineral Ball* and *Ether* we can pick up.
 Take the second set (from the east) of rock climb to pick up *TM37 Sandstorm.*